VB6Hobbyst7/VBA-CSV-interface/docs/home/getting_started.md

 Starting on the version 3 of the VBA CSV interface library, the design philosophy changes from speed to usefulness and power when working with "big" files through streams.
 Despite this, the library still been the faster CSV/TSV file parser in VBA.

 ## Usage
-Import whole CSV/TSV file into a VBA array
+Import whole CSV/TSV file into a VBA array:

 ```vb
 Dim CSVint As CSVinterface